Samsung Galaxy S22 Review

 - Robust build qualityWith a Gorilla Glass Victus+ screen and an IP68 rating, it can stand up to wear and tear

-If you want great capabilities tucked into a neat, easily manageable package, could the Samsung Galaxy S22 be the phone for you?
+If you want great capabilities tucked into a neat, easily manageable package and don’t mind not having the very latest tech, the Samsung Galaxy S22 could be the phone for you.

 Design and Screen

 - Compact size

 Part of Samsung’s trio of flagship models for 2022, in reality the Samsung Galaxy S22 is the most modest of the three, being the smallest in size and featuring triple rear camera sensors to the S22 Ultra’s quadruple offering.